kalinochkind/vkbot/README.md

 # vkbot
 Chat-bot for vk.com

 Does not work on Windows.
+Tested with Python 3.4.

 ## How to run it